-***Due to current situation with COVID-19 appointments are mainly being conducted via telephone.
-Unless otherwise stated this will be at approximately the same time stated in the letter for your clinic appointment.
-Some services are providing video consultations (NHS Near Me), click here for information on how this works***
+***Please note: due to current situation with COVID-19, appointments are mainly being conducted via telephone.
+Unless otherwise stated this will be at approximately the same time stated in your appointment letter.
+Some dietitians are providing video consultations (NHS Near Me), click here for information on how this works***

-Our Dietetics team is made up of dietitians, support workers and administrative staff.
-Our dietitians assess and treat nutritional and dietary issues in a variety of health care settings across the health board area.
-The paediatric service provides a national service for inherited metabolic diseases and shared care to other areas.
+We are a team of dietitians, support workers and administrative staff.
+Our dietitians assess and treat nutritional and dietary issues in a variety of health care settings, including hospitals and health centres, across the health board area.
+The paediatric service also provide a Scotland wide service for inherited metabolic diseases and shared care to other areas.

 Dietitians are Allied Health Professionals registered with the Health and Care Professions Council (HCPC) who specialise in the assessment and treatment of a wide range of dietary issues for individual people and the wider population.
 The term “dietitian” is legally protected; only people that are suitably trained and registered with the HCPC can use this title.

 A Dietitian will assess your dietary intake and will work with you to develop and agree a treatment plan to help meet your goals in relation to your health concerns.
 Examples of the benefits of seeing a Dietitian are:

 Dietitians are experts in nutritional issues and can provide you with reliable advice to improve your health and/or manage your condition.